SillyTavern/SillyTavern-Docs/Usage/Local LLM Guide/How To Use A Self-Hosted Model.md

 # Self-hosted AI models

+!!! warning
+This guide is based on the author's personal experience and knowledge and is not an absolute truth.
+All statements should be taken with a grain of salt.
+If you have any corrections or suggestions, please contact us on Discord or send a PR to the [SillyTavern documentation repository](https://github.com/SillyTavern/SillyTavern-Docs).
+!!!

 ## Intro

 This guide aims to help you get set up using SillyTavern with a local AI running on your PC (we'll start using the proper terminology from now on and call it an LLM).
 Read it before bothering people with tech support questions.

+### What are the best Large Language Models?

+It is impossible to answer this question as there's no standardized scale of "Best".
+The community ⁠has enough resources and discussions going on Reddit and Discord to form at least some opinion on what is the preferred / go-to model.
+Your mileage may vary.

+### What is the best configuration?

+If there was a best or no-brainer setup, would there even have to be a need for configuration?
+The best configuration is the one that works for you.
+It's a trial-and-error process.

 ## Hardware requirements and orientation